fubak/cncclone/docs/implementation-plan.md

 8. **Task 8.8: Bug Fixing & Polish**
    * Address bugs as they arise.
    * General polish to UI, controls, and overall feel.

+**Current Testing State:**
+- Building costs are set to 0 for rapid iteration.
+- Debug overlays and logs are enabled for building placement and resource changes.
+- All core resource and combat systems are functional and being iteratively refined.

+## **Next Steps**
+- [ ] Advanced AI (base building, resource gathering, combat tactics)
+- [ ] Campaign scripting and mission objectives
+- [ ] Art and sound integration (replace placeholders)
+- [ ] UI/UX polish (minimap, overlays, tooltips, hotkeys)
+- [ ] Performance optimization and bug fixing
+- [ ] Playtesting and balancing

 This implementation plan provides a structured approach.
 Remember that game development is highly iterative; be prepared to revisit earlier phases to refine systems as new features are added and new insights are gained.
 Good luck\!